cacilhas/rscenes/nonogram/README.md

 cargo install kodumaro-nonogram
 ```

-If you have [UPX](https://upx.github.io/) installed, you maybe want to run:
+If you have [UPX](https://upx.github.io/) installed, you may want to run:

 ```sh
 upx ~/.cargo/bin/nonogram